Greg Moore, an Australian

 Taken from Watersinfo.com re Charles

-and moved down to Smallbridge Hall under a new name of Pont Data
+to Westwood Park) under the name of Pont Data

-Company records indicate this was founded in 1985
+Company records indicate Pont was founded in 1985

 in 1987 Gregory Moore was listed as a Director.